trans-travel/trans-travel/us/az.md

 does not generally criminalize such care, thus it appears that parents visiting with trans children will not risk custody.

+Note that same-sex marriage may not be recognized within some indigenous nations.

 ## Non-discrimination Law

  * Arizona non-discrimination law does not include LGBT people specifically